Dynamic Maintenance of Kernel Density Estimation Data Structure: From Practice to Theory: Our Data Structures

 \section{Our Data Structures}

-In this section, we describe our data structures in details.
-Starting by the initialize part in section~\ref{app:data_structure_init}, we state the result of space storage and running time for Initialize in \textsc{DynamicKDE}.
-In the next section~\ref{app:data_structure_update}, we demonstrate the running time for update part in our data structure.
-Section~\ref{app:data_structure_query} presents the running time for query procedure.
-Finally, we study the LSH data structure in section~\ref{app:data_structure_lsh}.
+In this section, we describe our data structures in detail.
+Starting with the initialize part in Section~\ref{app:data_structure_init}, we state the result of space storage and running time for Initialize in \textsc{DynamicKDE}.
+In Section~\ref{app:data_structure_update}, we demonstrate the running time for the update part in our data structure.
+Section~\ref{app:data_structure_query} presents the running time for the query procedure.
+Finally, we study the LSH data structure in Section~\ref{app:data_structure_lsh}.
 It is an important member in the \textsc{DynamicKDE} structure and fundamental to the implementation of all three procedures above.